NUBagciLab/AdverIN/README.md

 ## Introduction
 **One PyTorch based Domain Generalization (DG) framework for Medical Image Segmentation**, including the data preprocessing, data augmentation, varies network implementations, different training methods and standard performance evaluation.

 **Why this framework?** Well, unlike the natural image tasks, the medical image segmentation performance for domain generalization might be very different when using different data preprocessing, data augmentation or different training methods.
-Many previous works lacks fair comparasion and results can hardly be repeated by community.
+Many previous works lack fair comparasion and results can hardly be repeated by community.
 We want to achieve one fair evaluation for varies domain generalization methods.

 ### Supported Datasets
 Multidomain medical image segmentation tasks are limited.
 We collect the high quality datasets under multi-center setting in previous research as much as possible.
 We reorganize the dataset into the standard format for preprocessing and training.
 The supported dataset are listed as follow: